The subconvexity problem for Rankin-Selberg and triple product L-functions: bounds for global periods

 We first look at the decay properties of the inner product

 Consider the case $u=1$, then

 where $\mu_{|\vphi_i|^2}$ is the probability measure with density $|\vphi_i(g)|^2dg$.
-The convergence of this measure to $0$ for any fixed $\psi$ and varying $\vphi_i$ is interpreted as an equidistribution property of the "mass" of $\vphi_i$ on (quotients) $[\rmG]$: in other terms a form of Quantum Unique Ergodicity (QUE) in the sense of Rudnick-Sarnak \cite{RS}; QUE has now been established in a number of contexts by different methods \cite{LuoSar,Sarnak,Lin,HolLin,ANP}.
+The convergence of this measure to the standard measure for varying $\vphi_i$ is interpreted as an equidistribution property of the "mass" of $\vphi_i$ on (quotients) $[\rmG]$: in other terms a form of Quantum Unique Ergodicity (QUE) in the sense of Rudnick-Sarnak \cite{RS}.
+QUE has now been established in a number of contexts by different methods \cite{LuoSar,Sarnak,Lin,HolLin,ANP,YH18}.
 Our present problem is a slight variant of the above.
-The comment justifies the choice of notations below.
+The comment justifies the choice of notations in Definition \ref{Defn:eqindex} below.

 By \eqref{Lperiod} and bounding terms individually, we obtain that

 \begin{defn} \begin{enumerate} \item[-]We call the quantity the {\em global equidistribution index} of $\Pi$ with respect to $\pi'$. \item[-]Given some test vector $\vPhi\in \Pi$ we define the {\em local equidistribution index}